slamice/wri/hipsters/first-draft/ch03 - phone call1.md

 "Enjoying it, is that the question?
 It's hard here."

-I could hear my Dad breathe heavy into the phone, which is weird because he never jogged.
+I could hear my Dad breathe heavy into the phone, a bit out of breathe.
+Which was weird because he never exercised.

+"Did you run or something Dad?"

+"Yes son, I did run.
+I'm always running everywhere getting things for the family."

 "Do you want to talk to your mother?"